YLeeHIT/ChinaMethAtlas/README.md

     Rscript scripts/plot_results.R
     ```

+## Website
+Explore CpG and three types of DMR distributions, including sDMR, hDMR, and pDMR, on our interctive [ChinaMeth](http://bioinformatics.hit.edu.cn/methylation).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.